robert17/iotf-rtd/docs/devices/libraries/java.rst

 			//Pass the above implemented CommandCallback as an argument to this device client myClient.setCommandCallback(new MyNewCommandCallback());

-			//Connect to the IBM IoT Foundation
+			//Connect to the IoT Platform
 			myClient.connect();
 		}
 	}